 Since 1971, organometallics are heavily covered, except for compounds with Li, Na, K, Rb, Cs, Mg, Ca, Sr, and Ba central atoms.
 Those excepted compounds are covered in the Beilstein Handbook.
 Included in Gmelin are compounds with metal-carbon bonds except carbides, cyanides, cyanates, and thiocyanate.

 The print edition ceased publication at the end of 1997, however our University at Buffalo's subscription ended in 1993.
-As affordable used volumes become available, they are being purchased by the Science and Engineering Library, but this happens infrequently.
+As affordable used volumes become available, they are being purchased by the Science and Engineering Information Center, but this happens infrequently.
 At this point, UB does not subscribe to the electronic version on a fairly new Elsevier platform called Reaxys.
 The print and electronic versions are not equivalent with each version containing significant content not found in the other format.

 Volumes published after about 1982 are published in English.
 Though volumes prior to 1982 are in German, English table of contents and section headings in the page margins are provided for all but the very oldest volumes.
 Patrons willing to take on the challenges of using a mostly German language source are rewarded by the superb and comprehensive content of this resource.